zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/compliance-adherence-reporting/_index.md

 1. Use Compliance Frameworks to include certain projects in the Adherence Report and distinguish which requirements those projects are complaint with.
 1. Add a Requirements level to the Adherence report
-1. Add more Standards and Checks
+1. Add more Standards and Controls
 1. Allow users to customise Standards
 1. Allow users to create their own Standards
-1. Allow users to create customisable Checks
+1. Allow users to create customisable Controls

 #### Audit History